 In 1819 under the authorisation of George III, the Charter Market was changed to a Friday.
 The reason for the change was to avoid competition with markets in other nearby towns.

-If you are a market trader and would like to enquire about having a stall on one of the Stratford-upon-Avon Markets, then please call LSD Promotions (Marketplace) Ltd on 01384 877336 or contact its Market Manager on 07736 777244.
+If you are a market trader and would like to enquire about having a stall on any of the Stratford-upon-Avon Markets, please call LSD Promotions (Market Place) Ltd on 01384 877336 or contact its Market Manager on 07736 777244.

 If you are a Market Trader looking to trade on one of our markets, please contact LSD Promotions at email@example.com

 Stratford-on-Avon District Council and Stratford-upon-Avon Town Council contract LSD Promotions (Market Place) Ltd to provide the markets held in Stratford-upon-Avon town centre.

 The Council welcomes your views and comments concerning the markets; please contact us at firstname.lastname@example.org